bu-cisl/wgpu-ssnp/README.md

    - Refractive index
    - Illumination mode
 3. Run the model to generate a reconstruction
+4. Download the output tensor as a numpy file (optional)

 A sample input file is provided: [**input.tiff**](https://github.com/andrewx-bu/wgpu-ssnp/blob/main/input.tiff)
 This volume is 128×128×50 and contains a quarter-radius sphere with voxel values set to **0.01** inside and **0** outside.